dogecoinfoundation2021/app-test/readme.txt

 - git init: initialize git in the repository
-- git add .: adding all the progress
+- git add <.>: adding all the progress
-- git commit -m 'added changes': commit changes to main branch and add message
+- git commit <-m> <'added changes'>: commit changes to main branch and add message
 - git log: see changes
+- git checkout <4fd3c8f99a03c46fe7b25a2e68817647ef970c49>: